 - Using a lab dedicated-disposable surgical mask when in the laboratory conducting work at the bench.

-Due to the high transmissibility of the Omicron variant, if the community levels reach high, cloth face coverings used without a surgical mask, a KN95 or respirator are no longer permitted when workplace community levels are “High".
+Due to the high transmissibility of the Omicron variant, if the hospital admission levels reach high, cloth face coverings used without a surgical mask, a KN95 or respirator are no longer permitted when workplace hospital admission levels are “High".
 They may be worn over a surgical mask.

 In areas where masks are required, a face shield may not be worn as an alternative if not worn in conjunction with a mask.
 Staff should evaluate the need for a separate mask to be used during their commute to their worksite and home.